ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 These rules guarantee that spaCy will interpret the words ``measures``, ``measure``, ``measured``, and ``measuring`` as verbs.

-The words that Clarity substitutes for medical ngrams are:
+The words that ClarityNLP substitutes for medical ngrams are:

 |    ``car, city, year, news, math, hall, poet, fact,``
 |    ``idea, oven, poem, dirt, tale, world, hotel``